-This Strawberry Cobbler has an easy strawberry pie filling and a cinnamon sugar biscuits on top.
+This Easy Strawberry Cobbler has a homemade strawberry pie filling and cinnamon sugar biscuits on top.
 It is a delicious treat for breakfast, or you could add ice cream and enjoy it for dessert.
 It’s your choice.

 PIN IT NOW TO SAVE THE RECIPE FOR LATER!